roflseech/unity-project-example/readme.md

-# Survival Game
+# Unity Project Example

-This is showcasing project, that demonstrates production-ready practices for Unity game development, including project structure and architecture, asset management, config management, various domains inter-communications (there is even compute shader cloud system!)
+This is showcasing project, that demonstrates production-ready practices for Unity game development, including project structure and architecture, asset management, config management, and typescript configs for static data and logic which can be used by gamedesigners.

 ## Who might be interested in this project: